Chestnut Hill West Line: History

 The line was originally opened June 11, 1884 by the Philadelphia, Germantown and Chestnut Hill Railroad, and was operated by the Pennsylvania Railroad until 1968.
 Electrified service began on March 30, 1918.
 The Penn Central operated it until 1976, turning operations over to Conrail until 1983, when SEPTA took over.

 Between 1984–2010 the route was designated R8 Chestnut Hill West as part of SEPTA's diametrical reorganization of its lines.
 Chestnut Hill West trains operated through the city center to the Fox Chase Line.
 Plans had called for the line to be paired with West Chester/Elwyn Line and designated R3, but this depended on a never-built Swampoodle Connection from the Chestnut Hill West Line to the Norristown Line; this would have connected it to the former Reading Company side of the Center City Commuter Connection.
 As of 2022, most weekday Chestnut Hill West Line trains pass through Center City and terminate at Temple University while most weekend trains continue through Center City to the West Trenton Line.
-While the line runs generally northbound between 30th St and Chestnut Hill West, it is considered to run timetable south.
+While the line runs generally northbound between 30th Street and Chestnut Hill West, it is considered to run timetable south.
 This anomaly exists because SEPTA considers ex-Reading lines (including the Fox Chase Line) to run timetable north and ex-Pennsylvania lines to run timetable south.

 Between June 26, 1987 – December 17, 1989 service terminated at Allen Lane with shuttle buses serving St. Martin's, Highland and Chestnut Hill West because of unsafe conditions on the Cresheim Valley bridge.
 The original iron bridge dated to 1884 and was replaced with a $7.6 million steel structure financed by the Urban Mass Transportation Administration.

 SEPTA activated positive train control on the Chestnut Hill West Line on August 22, 2016.

 On April 9, 2020, the line was suspended indefinitely due to the COVID-19 pandemic, though North Philadelphia station was still being served by other rail services.
 In addition to reduced ridership from the COVID-19 pandemic, service on the Chestnut Hill West Line was also suspended due to Amtrak construction along the Northeast Corridor that the line uses for part of its route.
 Service on the Chestnut Hill West Line resumed on March 8, 2021 on a limited schedule, with service running Monday through Friday.
 Weekend service was restored on December 19, 2021.

+As of April 2025, SEPTA has made considerations to discontinue service on the line due to low ridership and systemwide budget cuts.
+However, on September 5, SEPTA cancelled the planned service cuts due to a court order being issued to restore SEPTA services.
+Instead, SEPTA would increase fares on the 14th.